kingh0730/typst-cv-miku/data.typ

   )
   - Prototyped the new Office AI for Excel using TypeScript, C\#, and TensorFlow, enabling users to perform 10+ AI tasks.
 Shipped to the Excel product team.
   - Improved a deployed ML classification model (LSTM + CRF) using TensorFlow, increasing its F1 score from 72 to 77.

+  #datedsubsection(
+    align(left)[
+      *Huawei* \
+      _Software Engineer Intern_
+    ],
+    align(right)[
+      Sep 2022 - Dec 2022
+    ]
+  )
+  - Designed, implemented, and validated a new service for frequency management using C/C++, enabling cellular networks to support the new 5G standard.
+  - Optimized a deployed service using C/C++, reducing its runtime complexity from exponential to polynomial.
 ]

 #let techtitle = [ Skills ]